-Color Contrast - Color Your Site with Care
+Color Contrast - Choose Color with Care

 The most common form of color deficiency, red-green color deficiency, affects approximately 8% of the population.
 Using ONLY colors such as these (especially to indicate required fields in a form) will make it more difficult for some visitors to your site to understand the meaning and messaging of your site.
 Depending on the sites construct it could create roadblocks in performing certain activities on your pages.